Sand Springs Railway: Formation and construction

-The Sand Springs Interurban Railway was incorporated on February 6, 1911, by Charles Page, a wealthy industrialist.
+The Sand Springs Interurban Railway was incorporated on February 6, 1911 by Charles Page, a wealthy industrialist.
 Page had previously started a home for needy children at Sand Springs, Oklahoma, in 1908, and the railroad served both the home and the "model city" he planned to build.
 Page additionally offered incentives for factories to build in Sand Springs, including $200,000 and free supplies of gas.
-From the beginning, the railroad was officially designated as a funding source for the Sand Springs Home, and was to terminate at an amusement park in Sand Springs to also be built by Page.
+From the beginning, the railroad was officially designated as a funding source for the Sand Springs Home, and was to terminate at an amusement park in Sand Springs also to be built by Page.

-Construction of the line, which was to connect Sand Springs to Tulsa, began in earnest on February 20.
+Construction of the line, which was to connect Sand Springs to Tulsa, began in earnest on February 20, 1911.
 The route roughly followed the Arkansas River, and was described as "mostly level".
 In February, it was reported that two bridges were to be built along the route, including "one 30-foot steel bridge and one 120-foot trestle".
 By March, this had changed to a 20 foot long bridge, and two shorter trestles of 30 feet in length each.
 Contracts for the grading of the line were issued by March, reported to require the movement of 7,000 cubic yards of earth per mile.

 A local newspaper reported that "the equipment to be used on the road is to be... the best and most expensive obtainable".
-In addition to two "elegantly equipped" gas powered interurban cars, the company also purchased a steam locomotive to haul freight traffic.
+In addition to two "elegantly equipped" gas powered interurban cars from the McKeen Motor Car Company, the company also purchased a steam locomotive to haul freight traffic.
 Significant portions of the line were completed by early April, with the remaining obstacles being securing a route into downtown Tulsa, and delays in the arrival of sufficient spikes to install the remaining rails.
-Following trains run for the press and Tulsa officials on May 11, the Sand Springs Railroad officially opened to passenger traffic on May 14, 1911.
+Following trains which were run for the press and Tulsa officials on May 11, the Sand Springs Railroad officially opened to passenger traffic on May 14, 1911.
 The company later claimed that "when the railway was first established, only 40 people lived along the entire length of the line".